2003scape/rscsundae/doc/whydec2001.md

   stews, and meat.
 Cooking was fairly grounded and the popular content was there.
-- Crafting was almost fully complete besides dragonstones, unholy symbols, and and glass making.
+- Crafting was almost fully complete besides dragonstones, unholy symbols, and glass making.
 Besides dragonstones, this is fairly unpopular content.
 Pottery, leatherworking, wool spinning, gem cutting, and silver/gold moulding are all there.
 - Woodcutting consists of pointy, round, and unhealthy trees.